connectrpc/connect-es/README.md

 ## Status: Stable

 All packages are stable and have reached a major version release.
-Connect-ES follows semantic versioning and we will not make breaking changes in the 1.x series of releases.

 ## Legal